Small Wonder Records

 Small Wonder Records was a British independent record label owned and managed by Pete and Mari Stennett, that specialised in releasing records by punk rock and post-punk bands.
 It operated out of a record shop of the same name at 162 Hoe Street, Walthamstow, London.
-Artists to have released on the label include Bauhaus, Crass, The Cure, The Cravats, Patrik Fitzgerald, Puncture, Cockney Rejects, The Carpettes, Poison Girls and Angelic Upstarts.
+Artists to have released on the label include Bauhaus, Crass, the Cure, the Cravats, Patrik Fitzgerald, Puncture, Cockney Rejects, the Carpettes, Poison Girls and Angelic Upstarts.

-The shop and labels logo, as featured on its famous paper bags, was of a well-dressed Edwardian family; the mother was white while the father and vicar were black.
+The shop and label's logo, as featured on its famous paper bags, was of a well-dressed Edwardian family; the mother was white while the father and vicar were black.
 The baby in the picture was mixed race and according to Pete Stennett provided him with the inspiration for the name 'Small Wonder'.